 Nutrition and lifestyle are extremely important for fertility and maternal health.
 Working with a Fertility and Maternal Health Dietitian is crucial during your fertility and pregnancy journey.
 You can read more about the role of a fertility and maternal health dietitian in this blog here.

 This blog will highlight five key reasons how working with a Fertility and Maternal Health Dietitian can have a positive impact on your health and your baby’s health during this exciting and nerve-racking time.
-Working with a Dietitian is particularly important for those who have experienced infertility, pregnancy loss, or if you are having a high-risk pregnancy (such as having a twin pregnancy or developing gestational diabetes) or struggling to enjoy pregnancy because of morning sickness.
+Working with a Dietitian is particularly important for those who have experienced infertility and undergoing IVF, pregnancy loss, or if you are having a high-risk pregnancy (such as having a twin pregnancy or developing gestational diabetes) or struggling to enjoy your pregnancy because of nausea and sickness.

 The often conflicting messages of diet culture can leave many men and women feeling confused about what to eat to optimise fertility and increase the chance of getting pregnant.
 This, in turn, can lead to unnecessary diet modifications such as restricting certain nutrients or cutting out whole food groups.
 Not only can this negatively impact your fertility and pregnancy, it can also affect your future health and the baby's development in utero and in later life.